gsutre/icover/benchmarks/README.md

 ```

 In order to benchmark Petrinizer and Bfc, read `README.md` from their respective folders.
 In order to benchmark mist, install it from https://github.com/pierreganty/mist/.

+The original [QCover](https://github.com/blondimi/qcover) implementation can be benchmarked with the argument `qcover'.